Scientific Name: Panthera tigris

-Tigers are solitary, unless it is a mother with cubs.
+Tigers are solitary: the exception is a mother with cubs.

 Tigers can become man-eaters.
-One of the methods that has been used in the past to prevent Bengal Tiger attacks on humans is for people at risk to wear a mask on the back of the head, so it looks like the human is watching from behind.
+A method that has been used in the past to prevent Bengal Tiger attacks on humans is for people at risk to wear a mask on the back of the head.
+By doing this it looks as if the human is watching from behind.

-The Bengal Tiger is a highly adaptable animal and can be found in a wide range of different habitats including forests, mangroves and wetlands in hot, cold or dry conditions.
+The Bengal Tiger is a highly adaptable animal and lives in a wide range of different habitats.
+These include forests, mangroves and wetlands.
+Tigers can cope with hot or cold temperature areas.

-Due to the extreme threats faced by Bengal Tigers in the wild, conservation efforts focus on combatting poaching and protecting areas and wildlife corridors that are known to be used by tigers.
-In a densely populated country like India, human-wildlife conflict is exacerbated, and although residents are often willing to relocate to safer areas, moving large numbers of people is time consuming.
+Bengal Tigers face extreme threats in the wild.
+Conservation efforts focus on stopping poaching as well as protecting areas and wildlife corridors that tigers use.
+In a densely populated country like India, human-wildlife conflict is a big problem.
+Although people are often willing to move away from tiger habitat to safer areas, moving large numbers of people is difficult and time consuming.

 A census of tigers in India published in 2014 suggesting that tiger numbers are now increasing is encouraging.
-But, nonetheless, most sources agree that all sub species of tiger are now restricted to 7 per cent of their original historical range.
-There are fewer than 2,000 Bengal Tigers left in the wild, however, this is still the largest population of all the subspecies.
+However, most sources agree that all sub-species of tiger now live in just 7 per cent of their original historical range.
+There are fewer than 2,000 Bengal Tigers left in the wild.
 Hunting and human population growth are the main threats to Bengal Tigers.
-As human population expands people need more places to live, which reduces the amount of wild habitat for the tiger.
+As human populations grow, people need more places to live.
+This reduces the amount of wild habitat for the tiger.
 People also need more food to eat and may well hunt the same animals for food as the tigers rely on for their survival.

-Bengal Tigers may be hunted for trophies or for body parts or skins.
+Bengal Tigers are hunted for trophies or for body parts or skins.
 They are also hunted if they prey on domestic livestock, and because of this have even been declared ‘pests’ in some areas.